-These RJ-45 jacks carry the audio signals and control data between units stacked together.
+These RJ-45 jacks carry the audio signals and control data between each system board as well as units stacked together.

 Remote Control

 These RJ-45 jacks provide interfaces for RCWTH4 remote control units.
 Each jack is assignable to CODEC 1 or 2, or to the telephone line.